tanamim/jodeki/README.md

 White Paper: A Decentralized Autonomous Knowledge Exchange
 ===
 ## Executive Summary <!-- omit in toc -->
 Jodeki, meaning "good job" in Japanese, is a knowledge base that offers knowledge exchange service over the Ethereum blockchain network.
 It is also a name of the service itself, driven by an ambitious and altruistic endeavor to tackle two major problems in the modern society: 1) skewed information on the Internet fueled by ads, and 2) difficulty of earning a livelihood under the current money system.
-By applying blockchain and cryptocurrency technologies, Jodeki invented a unique incentive structure to bring a solution to those concerns through its knowledge exchange service.
+By applying blockchain and cryptocurrency technologies, Jodeki invented a unique incentive structure to bring solutions to those concerns through its knowledge exchange service.

 ## Contents <!-- omit in toc -->
 1. [Introduction](#introduction)